 As African Americans, we often find it difficult to talk about mental health because of long held stereotypes and fears about emotional and psychological distress.
 So many of us have received the message that we need to be strong and to just endure.
 These messages are embedded in our identities as Black people but also specifically as Black men and women.
 We often even impart these messages to our children, without realizing that strength, defined in this way, comes at a cost.
 Even super heroes have to rest.

 Sometimes, we don't even give ourselves that.
 Sometimes we don't give this to our loved ones either.
-Despite these ideas, we all need help sometimes and often our loves ones can be the first line of defense against falling into even more distress.
+Despite these ideas, we all need help at times and often our loved ones can be the first line of defense against falling into even more distress.

-- Sometimes people are afraid that others won’t understand, will judge them, minimize their experiences or label them as “crazy.”
+- We fear that others won’t understand, will judge, minimize our experiences or label us as “crazy.”

-- Sometimes people don’t really know what is going on with them and so are not really sure what to say or if things are “bad enough” for them to say anything at all.
+- Sometimes we don’t really know what is going on with us and are not really sure what to say or if things are “bad enough” to say anything at all.

-- I have also heard clients share that family members and friends have either undermined them going to treatment and/or referred them back to the church (i.e. God) as their most appropriate source for healing and help.
+- Family members and friends have either undermined us going to treatment and/or have referred us back to the church (i.e. God) as the most appropriate source for healing and help.